How to use the Batch Process in PSP

 Edit the command

-If you add a command and change your mind, just click on the X icon on the right side while hovering over the command to remove.
+Once you add a command, you can change your mind, by clicking on the X icon on the right side while hovering over the command to remove.

 If you want to preview what your image will look like after the whole process is completed, you can always click on the Preview button, on the bottom left.
 This will allow you to check each individual image if you want, before oving forward.

-Once you are done setting all the attributes you want for the commands, click NEXT.
+Once you finished setting all the attributes you want for the commands, click NEXT.

 Saving the images